Liberal Democrat Conference: Conference Access Fund

+Among the three largest UK-wide parties, the Liberal Democrats are unique in providing a Conference Access Fund that defrays costs for low-income and disabled Conference attendees.

-The Conference Access Fund provides financial support for both low-income and disabled attendees.
-It offsets the costs of accommodation, childcare and travel for those on low incomes.
+The Fund offsets the costs of accommodation, childcare and travel for those on low incomes.
 For example, it provides £50 per night accommodation support on the understanding that the cheapest-available accommodation has been booked.
 It provides uncapped funding for disabled attendees.
 Members of the party directly contribute to the fund and are described as having donated "with generosity".
 The funding is ring-fenced.
-Among the three largest UK-wide parties, the Liberal Democrats are unique in providing an Access Fund that defrays costs for low-income and disabled Conference attendees.